Seasonal vaccines

 • anyone aged 6 months to 64 years in a clinical risk group (as defined in tables 3 or 4 here)

 • frontline NHS and social care workers, and those working in care homes for older people.
-Employers should signpost these staff to the most convenient COVID-19 vaccination offer.
-This may be through NBS, where staff can self-declare their eligibility.
+Employers should signpost staff to the most convenient site or through hospital trusts until 31 January 2025.

-Parents of children at clinical risk age 6 months to 4 years old: you can self-refer (Referral Form Covid vaccine) or your GP will refer you to:
+Parents of children at clinical risk age 6 months to 4 years old can self-refer (Referral Form Covid vaccine) or your GP will refer you to:

 People newly diagnosed as immunosuppressed or who fit eligibilty criteria, please contact your GP or hospital specialist to request vaccination outside the seasonal programme.